 There are many ways to waste your time and account.
 I’ll go over the most common now.

 First, most marketers new to Reddit have a realization.
-If I can upvote posts, why don’t I just create 10 accounts and upvote my own stuff?
-That way it will rise to the top every time and more people will see it.
+If we can upvote posts, why not create 10 accounts and upvote our own stuff?
+That way, it will rise to the top every time, and more people will see it.

-I’ll be honest, you may be able to get away with it on a small scale (1 or 2 upvotes), but it’s not a reliable strategy.
-It’s better to follow the strategies I’m about to lay out in this article.
+You may be able to get away with it on a small scale (one or two upvotes), but it’s not a reliable strategy.
+It’s better to follow the strategies We’ll lay out in this article.

 Finally, many users only post links to their own sites.
 It is very important to understand what Reddit does and does not consider spam.

 Posting links to your own site is fine as long as they are legitimately useful, and you also submit links to other sites as well.
 Basically, make it obvious that you’re not just trying to game the site and steal its traffic.